 In the case of all Master's programs, applicants must have successfully completed an undergraduate degree, or the equivalent, with a minimum CGPA equivalent to 3.3 on a scale of 4.0.
 Satisfaction of these minimum requirements does not guarantee admission.

 Applicants to the M.Eng.
 (Aero) program must hold an undergraduate engineering degree (or equivalent).
 In addition, applicants should be fluent in French at the time of application, to allow them to undertake their Industrial Stage.

 The MEng aerospace degree is offered to students who wish to specialize in the general area of aerospace engineering.
 This degree is given in conjunction with Concordia University, École Polytechnique, Université Laval and Université de Sherbrooke.
 Students registered at McGill are required to take two courses from two other institutions.

 Depending on their background, students would specialize in one of the three areas: (i) Aeronautics and Space Engineering; (ii) Structures and Materials; and (iii) Avionics and Control.

 - A minimum of 12 credits in core or preparatory courses, which depend on the chosen area of specialization.

 - MECH 687 Aerospace Case Studies or equivalent

 - A minimum of two advanced courses taken at two other participating universities.

 This Master's degree in Aerospace Engineering program is available at each of the collaborating universities: Concordia, École Polytechnique, Laval, McGill and Sherbrooke.
 The admission requirements and academic performance standards are governed by regulations of the respective universities.
-The regulations governing the McGill program are detailed in our aero_prog_2014-15.pdf document.
+The regulations governing the McGill program are detailed in our program document.
 Industry-supported internships and case study courses are special features of the program.